luungoc2005/luungoc2005-github-io-old/about.md

 - C#: AForge or Accord.Net (which is a wrapper of sorts for AForge)
 - Python: Scikit-learn, Beautiful Soup (for data crawling)

+Computer vision and Audio: NAudio (.Net) and OpenCV basics

 Other skills:
 - Basics in Unity
 - Mobile app development: Windows Phone and Android Studio

-Computer vision and Audio: NAudio (.Net) and OpenCV basics
+- CMS: Wordpress, vBulletin, Joomla, Jekyll (used for this blog)

 ### Interests
 Other than work, He also has a passion for crafting handmade products, particularly Origami, and the Piano.